Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 3. Indirect cardiac massage

-Assessment of the child's condition in the first minutes of life is carried out on three grounds:
+The child’s condition in the first minutes of life is assessed according to three criteria:

 2. Heart rate